RADIUS

 Remote Authentication Dial-In User Service (RADIUS) is a networking protocol that provides centralized authentication, authorization, and accounting (AAA) management for users who connect and use a network service.
 RADIUS was developed by Livingston Enterprises in 1991 as an access server authentication and accounting protocol.
 It was later brought into IEEE 802 and IETF standards.

 RADIUS is a client/server protocol that runs in the application layer, and can use either TCP or UDP.
 Network access servers, which control access to a network, usually contain a RADIUS client component that communicates with the RADIUS server.
 RADIUS is often the back-end of choice for 802.1X authentication.
 A RADIUS server is usually a background process running on UNIX or Microsoft Windows.

+The Blast-RADIUS attack breaks RADIUS when it is run on an unencrypted transport protocol like UDP.

 Protocol components

 RADIUS is an AAA (authentication, authorization, and accounting) protocol that manages network access.
 RADIUS uses two types of packets to manage the full AAA process: Access-Request, which manages authentication and authorization; and Accounting-Request, which manages accounting.
 Authentication and authorization are defined in RFC 2865 while accounting is described by RFC 2866.